-- 1. Propose a filtering algorithm to find training instances that are very unlikely to be support vectors. - 2.
-In equation 13.31, how can we estimate S? - 3.
-In the empirical kernel map, how can we choose the templates? - 4.
+- 3. In the empirical kernel map, how can we choose the templates?
+SOLUTION: The easiest and most frequently used approach is to use all the training instances, and in such a case $\phi(\cdot)$ is N-dimensional.
+We can decrease complexity and make the model more efficient by choosing a subset; we can use a randomly chosen subset, do some clustering, and use the cluster centers as templates (as in vector quantization), or use a subset that covers the input space well using as few instances as possible. - 4.
 In the localized multiple kernel of equation 13.40, propose a suitable model for $\eta_i(\mathbf{x}|\theta_i)$ and discuss how it can be trained. - 5.
-In kernel regression, what is the relation, if any, between $\epsilon$ and noise variance?
+In kernel regression, what is the relation, if any, between $\epsilon$ and noise variance? - 6.
+In kernel regression, what is the effect of using different $\epsilon$ on bias and variance?